Perfectz/PerfectZenkai/docs/mvpmasterlist.md

 ---

 ### 4.2 Today Weight Card
-**User Story:** *I can see today's weight status prominently.*
+**User Story:** *I can see today's weight status prominently with cyber styling.*

 **Acceptance Criteria:**
-- Displays latest weight entry or placeholder
+- Displays latest weight entry or placeholder with cyber aesthetics
-- Shows date and weight with proper formatting
+- Shows date and weight with JetBrains Mono font and Ki-Green accents
-- Indicates if no weight logged today
+- Indicates if no weight logged today with encouraging cyber message
-- Links to weight entry
+- Links to weight entry with smooth transition
+- Hover effects with glow and scale animations

 **Test Cases:** Jest DOM

 **Implementation Prompt:**
 ```
 Create src/modules/dashboard/components/TodayWeightCard.tsx with:
-- shadcn Card styling
+- CyberCard component with subtle glow and hover effects
 - Reads latest weight entry from weight store
+- Weight display in JetBrains Mono font with Ki-Green accent
-- Shows "Today: 75.0 kg" or "No weight logged today"
+- Shows "Today: 75.0 kg" with cyber styling or "Ready to track?" with encouraging message
-- Proper date comparison for "today"
+- Proper date comparison for "today" with Inter font for date
-- Click to navigate to /weight
+- Click to navigate to /weight with page transition
-- Loading state while data loads
+- CyberSkeleton loading state while data loads
+- Hover: scale(1.02) with increased glow
+- Subtle background pattern or gradient
 ```

 **Test‑Code Prompt:**